Backyard Escapes: Places to Relax and Restore.

 Americans love spending time outdoors and more people are treating the outdoor spaces on their properties as true extensions of their homes, turning porches, pools, patios, decks, and gardens into outdoor living spaces that serve the same functions as indoor rooms.
 Homeowners want to create a place in their backyard that extends their living space and capitalizes on all the outdoors has to offer, whether it’s relaxing by the pool, playing a game of volleyball with the kids, or hosting an al fresco dinner party on the patio.

-Here are some of the ‘Moodboards’ I created for clients to suggest a theme with various components and plants.
-There is a neat little iPad application that is very easy and fun to use.
+Here is an example of a ‘Moodboard’ I created for a client to suggest a theme with various components and plants.
+There is a neat little iPad application that is very easy and fun to use called Canva.

 Surround yourself with the things you love.
 Sit back, kick off your shoes and ENJOY.